wrewsama/obsidian-vault/Book Notes/Inside the Machine.md

 	- instruction load latency
 		- next instruction could be in memory or even hard disk, takes time to fetch
 		- alleviate using instruction caching

+## Chapter 5: Intel Pentium and Pentium Pro

+caches
+- up to 3 (L1, L2, L3)
+- sit between the processor's backend and main memory
+- stores instructions and data in separate halves (I-cache and D-cache)

+branch unit:
+- branch execution unit
+- branch prediction unit
+	- guess which branch to take
+	- static: always take the backwards-pointing branch (because of loops)
+	- dynamic: use branch history table and branch target buffer to guess based on previous branch outcomes

+reservation station: buffer instructions until execution requirements are met reorder buffer: ensure that the results of instructions executed out-of-order can be reordered later on

+## Chapter 6
+instruction queue:
+- for detecting and dealing with branches
+- scans end of the queue for branch instructions, if the branch unit has enough info to resolve the branch immediately, replace the branch instruction with the target (aka branch folding)